Censorship in France: Fifth Republic

-The twenty-first century
+21st century

 In 2006, Interior Minister and former President of the Republic Nicolas Sarkozy was accused of interfering in the management of Paris Match after it published photos of Cécilia Sarkozy with another man in New York.
 The firing of the Paris Match director by Hachette Filipacchi Médias coincided with several other instances of self-censorship in French media.

 In April 2013 a volunteer with administrator's access to the French language Wikipedia was summoned by the direction centrale du Renseignement intérieur (Central Directorate of Homeland Intelligence, DCRI), a division of France's interior ministry.
 The volunteer was ordered to take down an article that had been online since 2009 concerning a military radio relay station at Pierre-sur Haute.
 DCRI claimed the article contained classified military information, for reasons that to date remain unclear, and broke French law.
 The volunteer, who had no connection with the article, explained "that's not how Wikipedia works" and told them he had no right to interfere with editorial content, but was told he would be held in custody and charged if he failed to comply.
 The article was promptly restored by a Swiss Wikipedia contributor.
 Christophe Henner, vice-president of Wikimedia France, said "if the DCRI comes up with the necessary legal papers we will take down the page.
 We have absolutely no problem with that and have made it a point of honour to respect legal injunctions; it's the method the DCRI used that is shocking."

 On 15 December 2017, France's Constitutional Court rejected a bill to make visiting terrorist websites a criminal offence, citing "inviolability of freedom of communication and expression" as a reason.

+In 2024, the sui generis collectivity of France, New Caledonia in the Pacific (also part of EEA) banned TikTok, after riots, and also banned public gatherings.